its-aayan555/TNSIF-CoreJava-CodeBase/XEYRON BANK TNSIF COREJAVA PROJECT/README.md

 2. Create a dedicated MySQL user:
     CREATE USER 'bankadmin'@'localhost' IDENTIFIED BY 'bankadminpass123';
-    GRANT ALL PRIVILEGES ON bankingsystemdb.* TO 'xeyronadmin'@'localhost';
+    GRANT ALL PRIVILEGES ON bankingsystemdb.* TO 'bankadmin'@'localhost';
     FLUSH PRIVILEGES;

 3. Use the database:
     USE bankingsystemdb;

-4. Tables Creation
+4. Table Creation
-    It will get automatically created once you run the main Java file (ConsoleApp.java)
+    It will get automatically created once you run the main Java file (ConsoleApp.java).

+## 🧩 Importing the Project in Eclipse

+Open Eclipse.

+Import the project:

+File > Import > Existing Projects into Workspace

+Select the folder containing the project.

+Add MySQL JDBC Driver:

+Download the driver: MySQL Connector/J

+In Eclipse:

+Right-click the project > Build Path > Configure Build Path

+Under Libraries, click Add External JARs...

+Select the downloaded .jar file.

+Refresh and clean the project:

+Project > Clean

+F5 to refresh.